mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/backup-and-restore/index.md

       persistence:
          storageClass: <external storage class name>

-You may also store your backups in Amazon S3 by configuring Velero in `cluster.yaml`  as follows:
+You can also store your backups in Amazon S3 by configuring Velero in `cluster.yaml`  as follows:

 ```yaml
 - name: velero